Updated: Nov 15, 2020

 The way South Australians shop is set to drastically change with the state government's plastic ban a step closer to reality.

-It's a nation-first tactic already working for Norwood café, Brick and Mortar, who are the first South Australian business to be accredited as 'plastic-free'.
+It's a nation-first tactic already working for Norwood café, Brick and Mortar, who is the first South Australian business to be accredited as 'plastic-free'.

 They use coffee cups and lids made from the skin of coffee beans.